Least Radius of Gyration According to Johnson's Parabolic Formula Solution

 What is Least Radius of Gyration According to Johnson's Parabolic Formula?

-The Least radius of gyration according to Johnson's parabolic formula is defined as the radial distance to a point that would have a moment of inertia the same as the body's actual distribution of mass, if the total mass of the body were concentrated there and is represented as rleast = (r*(Leff))/(σc-(P/Asectional)) or Least Radius of Gyration Column = (Johnson's formula constant*(Effective Column Length))/(Compressive Yield Stress-(Critical Load On Column/Column Cross Sectional Area)).
+Least Radius of Gyration According to Johnson's Parabolic Formula is a measure of the minimum radius of gyration of a column, which is a critical parameter in structural analysis, used to determine the stability and strength of a column under compressive loads and is represented as rleast = (r*(Leff))/(σc-(P/Asectional)) or Least Radius of Gyration Column = (Johnson's formula constant*(Effective Column Length))/(Compressive Yield Stress-(Critical Load On Column/Column Cross Sectional Area)).
 Johnson's formula constant is defined as the constant that depends on the material of column, Effective Column Length can be defined as the length of an equivalent pin-ended column having the same load-carrying capacity as the member under consideration, Compressive yield stress is stress which causes a material to exhibit a specified deformation.
 Usually determined from the stress-strain diagram obtained in a compression test, Critical Load On Column is the greatest load that will not cause lateral deflection (buckling) & Column Cross Sectional Area is the area of a two-dimensional shape that is obtained when a three dimensional shape is sliced perpendicular to some specified axis at a point.

 How to calculate Least Radius of Gyration According to Johnson's Parabolic Formula?

-The Least radius of gyration according to Johnson's parabolic formula is defined as the radial distance to a point that would have a moment of inertia the same as the body's actual distribution of mass, if the total mass of the body were concentrated there is calculated using Least Radius of Gyration Column = (Johnson's formula constant*(Effective Column Length))/(Compressive Yield Stress-(Critical Load On Column/Column Cross Sectional Area)).
+Least Radius of Gyration According to Johnson's Parabolic Formula is a measure of the minimum radius of gyration of a column, which is a critical parameter in structural analysis, used to determine the stability and strength of a column under compressive loads is calculated using Least Radius of Gyration Column = (Johnson's formula constant*(Effective Column Length))/(Compressive Yield Stress-(Critical Load On Column/Column Cross Sectional Area)).
 To calculate Least Radius of Gyration According to Johnson's Parabolic Formula, you need Johnson's formula constant (r), Effective Column Length (Leff), Compressive Yield Stress c), Critical Load On Column (P) & Column Cross Sectional Area (Asectional).
 With our tool, you need to enter the respective value for Johnson's formula constant, Effective Column Length, Compressive Yield Stress, Critical Load On Column & Column Cross Sectional Area and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know